BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 #### Bob did it during wallet creation
 Bob has already completed this step during the creation of the wallet.
 When he imported the keys from his Trezor and the shared ColdCard, he did so using a wired connection.
 During that process the wallet was automatically activated on the devices.
 If Bob had used an airgapped method (e.g. via QR code or SD card) he would also need to explicitly import the wallet to these two devices.

-#### Alice enables her Bitbox
+#### Alice enables her BitBox

-What is left to do is for Alice to activate the wallet on her Bitbox, so that she can sign transactions with it.
+What is left to do is for Alice to activate the wallet on her BitBox, so that she can sign transactions with it.

 {% include image-gallery.html pages = page.images_alice-enable-device %}